Malcolm Falkus: Early life

+Career

-Malcolm took a first class degree at the London School of Economics where he subsequently became a lecturer in economic history.
+Falkus took a first class degree at the London School of Economics where he subsequently became a lecturer in economic history.
 While at the LSE he published several significant scholarly works on economic and social history including The Industrialisation of Russia, 1700-1914 (1972) and Britain Transformed: an Economic and Social History, 1700-1914 (1987).
 In the 1980s and 1990s Falkus was commissioned to write several remunerated corporate histories.
 A history of North Thames Gas was originally planned in 1982 and a version was ready by 1985.
 However, in the wake of the UK Government’s decision to privatise the gas industry publication was delayed until 1988 so that the entire history of the public ownership of North Thames Gas from 1949 to 1986 could be covered.
 Other corporate histories were of the accountancy firm Coopers and Lybrand (1993) and the Blue Funnel Steam Ship Company (1995).

-In 1988 he succeeded Ron Neal as professor of economic history in Department of Economic History at the University of New England, Armidale, Australia.
+In 1988, he succeeded Ron Neal as professor of economic history in Department of Economic History at the University of New England, Armidale, Australia.
 Falkus was instrumental in the development of the Department as a major centre for study of Asian economics.
 He became the first Director of the UNE-Asia Centre (UNEAC).
 Falkus was the general editor of the two book series ‘Studies in the Economies of East and South Asia’ and ‘A Modern Economic History of Southeast Asia’.

 Falkus retired from UNEAC on his 60th birthday (13 January 2000) and went to live in Thailand.
 He claimed that he compiled a Thai-Khmer dictionary, for which no reference is available.
-In 2001 he was commissioned by the World Bank to compile a series of labour law manuals for Cambodia.
+In 2001, he was commissioned by the World Bank to compile a series of labour law manuals for Cambodia.
 He moved to Pattaya, Thailand in 2004.
-In June 2008 Falkus was arrested in Pattaya and charged with paying 12-year-old boys for sex, and was bailed on a surety of 200,000 baht.
+In June 2008, Falkus was arrested in Pattaya and charged with paying 12-year-old boys for sex, and was bailed on a surety of 200,000 baht.
 He denied being either gay or a pedophile and stated he never lured young boys anywhere and for any purposes.
 He evaded prosecution and went to Cambodia.
 This was not Falkus's first brush with the law.
 In January 1974, while he was at the London School of Economics, he was charged with the theft of old banknotes from Lloyds of London.
 The steady supply of such notes to collectors ceased immediately when Falkus was charged and no longer had access to the Lloyds archives.
 In January 1976 he went to trial by judge alone at the Old Bailey.
 Falkus claimed he bought the notes that he sold to collectors from an anonymous man in a pub and was acquitted despite strong contrary evidence.